 We do not tolerate Anti-Semitism in any shape or form.
 As per all UK police forces, we have adopted the International Holocaust Remembrance Alliance (IHRA) working definition of Anti-Semitism.

 “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed towards Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”

 Whilst the definition is not legally binding, this definition is a useful tool which helps everyone identify Anti-Semitism.

 Staff support groups

 We're committed to making sure equality and diversity underpins our organisation and we help our staff by providing support and networking opportunities.
 There are currently nine staff support groups:

 Christian Police Association

-Gypsy Roma Traveller Police Association.
+Gypsy Roma Traveller Police Association

 It’s estimated over 20% of police time is spent responding to people with mental health difficulties.
 We realise the importance of making sure our officers and staff are trained on different mental health issues and that vulnerable people we come into contact with are well supported.

-Understanding mental health problems is now an important part of the training we deliver to our officers.
+Understanding mental health problems is an important part of the training we deliver to our officers.
 Experienced nurses regularly give advice on a range of mental health issues when they attend our new recruit programmes and police officer refresher training.